-- Exercise caution during the hiring process. - Inform employees of channels through which they may voice their concerns. - Incorporate labor/discrimination laws. - Investigate complaints of harassment/discrimination. - Take appropriate action in response to weaponization of social media. - Conduct social media training.
+- Evaluate the social media needs of your organization. - Exercise caution during the hiring process. - Inform employees of channels through which they may voice their concerns.

-Breakfast Bites
+We Like: Troubleshooting Social Media Issues

-"Likes" and "Dislikes": Best Practices for Social Media Policies and Training
+- Incorporate labor/discrimination laws - Inform employees of channels through which they may voice their concerns.

-We Like
+We Like: Troubleshooting Social Media Issues

-Staying Up to Date on Tech Developments
+- Conduct investigations into complaints of harassment/discrimination on social media. - Take appropriate action in response to weaponization of social media. - Maintain transparency/clarity for any disciplinary action taken.

-- Emojis can change the meaning of certain messages. - Bloomberg Law Study (2018): smiley face, winking face, face with tongue sticking out, mustache face all among most common emojis in lawsuits.
+- Emojis can change the meaning of certain messages. - Bloomberg Law Study (2018): smiley face, winking face, face with tongue sticking out, mustache face all among most common emojis in lawsuits